LardoBoffin/BBC-BCPLCopyFile02/README.md

 Type *BCPL

 On drive 0 type "BCPL COPYFL CODE" to build.
-This will build into RAM.
-Type "SAVE CODE" to save it to disk.
+This will build into RAM

 Type *Drive 1 to move to BCPLT